Is Nature play for Babies?

 • Make a space where you feel comfortable - sit on a favourite picnic blanket or hold your baby in your own lap and share the meal with your partner/family or friends.

 • We’ve had families at First Steps in Nature who have happily placed their babies on the edge of a puddle when they’re at the sitting stage.
 Often the babies like to lean forward and pat the water.
-We always stick close to the babies and the puddle doesn’t have to be very deep for there to be a of joyful fun!
+We always stick close to the babies and the puddle doesn’t have to be very deep for there to be a lot of joyful fun!

 Starting to crawl